billbrod/spatial-frequency-preferences/README.md

-Note that several of these steps (preprocessing and running GLMdenoise) should be run on a cluster and will take way too long or too much memory to run on laptop
+Note that several of these steps (preprocessing and running GLMdenoise) should be run on a cluster and will take way too long or too much memory to run on laptop.

 Project Organization
 ------------